 Requirement Completed?
 (Y/N) Create the SharePlex security groups.
 SharePlex provides three security groups to enable access control through sp_ctrl .
 On Unix and Linux, unless you install SharePlex as a root user, the SharePlex Administrator user and the SharePlex admin group must exist prior to installation.
 For more information, see Assign SharePlex users to security groups on page 53.
 NOTE: If you install as root, you are prompted by the installer to create these groups.
 Choose a DBA-privileged operating system group to own SharePlex.
 The SharePlex Administrator user must be in the Oracle dba group.
 For Oracle RAC and ASM 11gR2 and above, the user must also be in the Oracle Inventory group.
 For example: \$ useradd -g spadmin -G dba,oinstall .
 The membership in Oracle Inventory group must be listed explicitly in the etc/group file.
 Get a valid SharePlex license key.
 You must have a valid permanent or trial license key from Quest to run SharePlex.
 The installer prompts for the license key and the text string in the Site Message that Quest Software provides with the license.
-The current license model for SharePlex is to license for a specific host, which depending on edition is licensed by core(s) or socket(s) and specific message repository (i.e. database, JMS/text files) etc. Specifics of license terms should be obtained from your account manager.
+SharePlex licensing information can be found in the Quest Software Product Guide.
+Please contact your account manager if you have questions.